storefront-x/storefront-x/docs/getting-started/how-it-works.md

       Button.vue
 ```

-We can now have for example module containing christmas themed components.
+We can now have for example a module containing christmas themed components.
 By enabling this module and building the application, we now have christmas themed application without need to editing existing functional components.

-This is such a powerful pattern, that inversion of control concept is the most used concept in Storefront X. Next to components it can be also used for composables, utility functions, mixins, config, icons, static assets, directives, global stores and many more.
+This is such a powerful pattern, that inversion of control concept is the most used concept in Storefront X. Next to components, it can be also used for composables, utility functions, mixins, config, icons, static assets, directives, global stores and many more.

 :::warning
 Inversion of Control works with default export.
 So every file handled by such concept has to contain only one thing and it has to be default-exported.